 - Interview both the ones who successfully moved before and those who are just considering this possibility for the future.

-- Find and interview people who thought of applying to the program and changed their mind.
+- Find and interview people who thought of applying to the program and changed their minds.

 - If you get a chance, talk to those who left the company instead of moving.
 And sure, having exit interview data at hand is very helpful too.

-- Consider managers’ role in this process.
+- Consider the role of managers in this process.
 No matter what your official policy says, they could influence the course of this journey big time.
 Keep them in mind when designing a perfect employee journey.

 Designing corporate events or key meetings